-Network restrictions enable you to include parameters such as vehicle type, weight, length and others in route calculation for more accurate results.
+Network restrictions enable you to include parameters such as vehicle type, weight, length and others in route calculations for more accurate results.
 These parameters determine whether a particular street segment is passable or not.
 Supported restrictions are: Boolean (either true or false), such as restrictions on certain types of vehicles on certain streets, 'MaxAllowed' restrictions, such as vehicles exceeding a certain height not being allowed, and 'MinAllowed', such as vehicles not able to reach a certain minimum speed not being allowed.
-Restrictions can be strict, which can never be violated or relaxed, which may be violated if there is no alternative.
-Here is the dialog launched by the Restrictions button in the Find Route dialog Options dialog.
-These enables the restrictions that are in force to be controlled:
+Restrictions can be strict, which can never be violated, or relaxed, which may be violated if there is no alternative.
+Here is the dialog launched by the Restrictions button in the Find Route dialog Options tab.
+This lets you control the restrictions that are being used:

-R€ estr ictions ? ×
+R estr ictions ? ×

-Restriction Туре Parameter 🔺
+Restriction Туре Parameter

-Truck Strict 🔹
+$\square$ Truck Strict •

-Delivery Vehicle Strict 🔹 💌
+Delivery Vehicle Strict •

-\square Emergency Vehicle Strict 🔹 💌
+$\Box$ Emergency Vehicle Strict •

-Paved Roads Only Strict 🔹 💌
+Paved Roads Only Strict •

-Don't Use Private Roads Strict 🔹 💌
+Don't Use Private Roads Strict •

-\Box Don't Use Bridges Strict 🔹 💌
+$\square$ Don't Use Bridges Strict •

-\Box Don't Use Tunnels Strict 🔹 💌
+Don't Use Tunnels Strict •

-\square Don't Use Tollways Strict 🗾 💌
+Don't Use Tollways Strict •

-▼ Height Strict 🗾 💌 4.5
+~ Height Strict • 4.5

-\square Weight Strict 🔹 💌 0.000000 💌
+Γ Weight Strict • 0.000000 •

-ОК Cancel
+ОК Canc el

-■ Route calculation performance has been increased 3+ times.
-This has been achieved by extensive optimization project involving additional routing attributes being pre-calculated in the SDC network index.

-Support for complex turns support: Multi-part turn restrictions are now supported by the routing engine.
+- Route calculation performance has been increased 3+ times. - Support for complex turns: Multi-part turn restrictions are now supported by the routing engine. - Driving directions have been enhanced in a number of ways to improve usability, flexibility and output:

-- Driving directions have been enhanced in a number of ways to improve usability, flexibility and output: - Directions now offer enhanced printing options including stop vicinity maps and turn-by-turn maps. - Support for different distance units in driving directions (feet, yards, miles, kilometers, meters). - Reports turns at intersections when street name does not change.
+- Directions now offer enhanced printing options including stop vicinity maps and turn-by-turn maps. - Support for different distance units in driving directions (feet, yards, miles, kilometers, meters). - Reports turns at intersections when street name does not change.
 This situation occurs when a street turns at an intersection, but the street name does not change.
 A turn instruction generated, for example, "Turn right at State St to stay on SR 154":